Fascism in the United States: German American Bund

 Inspired by the Hitler Youth, the Bund created its youth division, where members "took German lessons, received instructions on how to salute the swastika, and learned to sing the 'Horst Wessel Lied' and other Nazi songs."
 The Bund continued to justify and glorify Hitler and his movements in Europe during the outbreak of World War II.
 After Germany invaded Poland in 1939, Bund leaders released a statement demanding that America stay neutral in the ensuing conflict and expressed sympathy for Germany's war effort.
 The Bund reasoned that this support for the German war effort was not disloyal to the United States, as German-Americans would "continue to fight for a Gentile America free of all atheistic Jewish Marxist elements."

 The Bund held rallies with Nazi insignia and procedures such as the Hitler salute.
 Its leaders denounced the administration of President Franklin D. Roosevelt, Jewish-American groups, communism, "Moscow-directed" trade unions, and American boycotts of German goods.
 They claimed that George Washington was "the first Fascist" because he did not believe that democracy would work.

 The high point of the Bund's activities was their rally at Madison Square Garden in New York City on February 20, 1939, with around 20,000 people in attendance.
-The anti-Semitic speakers repeatedly referred to President Roosevelt as "Frank D. Rosenfeld," calling his New Deal the "Jew Deal," as well as denouncing the supposed Bolshevik-Jewish American leadership.
+The antisemitic speakers repeatedly referred to President Roosevelt as "Frank D. Rosenfeld," calling his New Deal the "Jew Deal," as well as denouncing the supposed Bolshevik-Jewish American leadership.
 The rally ended with violence between protesters and the Bund's "storm-troopers."
 In 1939, America's top fascist, the Bund's leader Fritz Julius Kuhn, was investigated by the city of New York and was found to be embezzling the Bund's funds for his personal use.
 He was arrested, his citizenship was revoked, and he was deported.

-The U.S. Army organized a draft in 1940 to bring citizens into military service.
-The Bund advised its members not to submit to the draft.
-Based on this advice, the U.S. government outlawed the Bund, and Kuhn fled to Mexico.
+In 1940, the German American Bund opposed the newly enacted peacetime draft and advised members to resist military service.
+The Bund was subsequently investigated and prosecuted for various activities, and it disbanded after the United States entered World War II in December 1941.

 After many internal and leadership disputes, the Bund's executive committee agreed to disband the party on December 8, 1941, the day after the attack on Pearl Harbor.
 On December 11, 1941, the United States formally declared war on Germany, and Treasury Department agents raided Bund headquarters.
 The agents seized all records and arrested 76 Bund leaders.